Questions About COVID-19 and Retinoblastoma

 Saturday March 21, 2020 | updated April 4, 2020 – edited by Abby White

 People around the world are feeling anxious about the coronavirus pandemic.
 We understand the concern is especially acute for parents of children with retinoblastoma, and survivors who have chronic health conditions and second cancer diagnosis.

-Below, we answer questions we have received about the virus – we hope this information will be helpful.
+Below, we answer questions we have received about the virus – click on any question to read the response.
+We hope this information will be helpful.
 It has been prepared in collaboration with medical professionals who treat children with retinoblastoma (paediatric ophthalmology and oncology), and our child life specialist, Morgan Livingstone.
 We thank them very much for their input at such a busy time in their clinical practice.